-- SANS Instructor for SEC301: Intro to Information Security, SEC401: Security Essentials Bootcamp Style and FOR500: Windows Forensic Analysis.
+- SANS Senior Instructor for SEC301: Intro to Information Security, SEC401: Security Essentials: Network, Endpoint, and Cloud, FOR500: Windows Forensic Analysis, and FOR578: Cyber Threat Intelligence.

-- He also teaches and is the co-author of the FOR498: Battlefield Forensics & Data Acquisition course.
+- He also teaches and is the co-author of the FOR498: Digital Acquisition and Rapid Triage course.

 - Prolific presenter, with over 100 speaking and training engagements around the world